Green Turtle - Facts, Pictures, Diet, Habitat, Predators, Lifecycle

 Lifestyle

 These sea turtles mostly stay submerged under water, only occasionally coming up to rapidly inhale and exhale oxygen as permitted by their lungs.
-They can stay underwater for up to four hours before resurfacing to breath, normally for three seconds.
+They can remain underwater for up to four hours before resurfacing to breathe, typically for about three seconds.

 These turtles typically sleep for several hours at night and during the day, periodically submerging for food and to run from predators.
 They usually have a specific sleeping location where they go to every night.